A Parent’s Guide to Taylor Swift

 “Greater love has no one than this, that someone lay down his life for his friends.” — John 15:13

-Jesus didn’t just tell us to love—He showed us what it costs.
-True love gives, even when it’s hard.
-It means putting someone else’s needs before our own.
+Jesus did not merely instruct us to love—He demonstrated what it costs.
+True love gives, even when it is challenging.
+It entails prioritizing someone else’s needs above our own.

 Ask your children, “What does it mean to give up something for someone else?”
-It might be sharing a toy, letting someone else go first, or helping when they’d rather play.
-These small acts prepare their hearts for the bigger sacrifices that real love requires.
+It might involve sharing a toy, allowing someone else to go first, or assisting when they would prefer to play.
+These small acts prepare their hearts for the larger sacrifices that genuine love necessitates.

-Remind them that love isn’t about getting what we want; it’s about reflecting Jesus, who gave everything for us.
+Remind them that love is not about receiving what we desire; it is about reflecting Jesus, who gave everything for us.

 3. Love Is Never-Ending